A Guide to Visiting Katowice, Poland (And Why You Should Go)

 It's all grey and industrial.

 These are just some of the things we heard from our YouTube audience before visiting Katowice.
 It was our second visit to Poland and, having already visited the country's more popular cities, we were looking to see what else was in store.
 Eager to debunk the negative stereotypes, we spent a couple of days in Katowice and were more than pleasantly surprised.
-While this resource-rich area of Silesia may have been dull and boring ten years ago, the city has been revitalized and those who haven't been in the last decade may not recognize Katowice anymore.
+While this resource-rich area of Silesia may have been dull and boring ten years ago, the city has been revitalized and there are plenty of fun things to do in Katowice.
+Those who haven't been in the last decade may not even recognize Katowice anymore...

 Even with the recent growth, you'll find a relaxing atmosphere in the main Culture Zone and along the pedestrian streets - especially at the lounge chairs sheltered by palm trees near the square.
 Industrial tourism has been here for some time but the new reputation Katowice is building for itself will surely gain the attention of international tourists soon.
 For those looking to explore beyond the main tourist destinations in Poland, our guide to Katowice will help you make the most of your stay in this modern and innovative city.
 At the end of this post, we've included our Katowice travel video - the one that landed us a spot on the local TVP news channel in Poland!